Shikshita1/Download-too-many-files-from-gdrive/README.md

-# Download many files at once in google drive
+# Download 1000+ files at once from google drive
 Download folders in google drive with 10000+ files

 When there are lots of files inside a single directory in google drive, it is annoying to download it directly by default zipping process.It is also difficult to just find a few files and download them.